openstack/heat/doc/source/template_guide/hot_spec.rst

 type
     This attribute specifies the type of resource, such as OS::Nova::Server. properties
-    This section contains a list of resource specific properties.
-The property value can be provided in place, or can be provided via a function (see :ref:`hot_spec_intrinsic_functions`).
+    This *optional* section contains a list of resource specific properties.
+    The property value can be provided in place, or can be provided via a function (see :ref:`hot_spec_intrinsic_functions`). metadata
+    This *optional* section contains resource type specific metadata. depends_on
+    This *optional* attribute allows for specifying dependencies of the current resource on one or more other resources.
+Please refer to section :ref:`hot_spec_resources_dependencies` for details.
+update_policy:
+   This *optional* attribute allows for specifying an update policy for the resource in the form of a nested dictionary (name-value pairs).
+Whether update policies are supported and what the exact semantics are depends on the type of the current resource.
+deletion_policy:
+   This *optional* attribute allows for specifying a deletion policy for the resource (one of the values Delete, Retain or Snapshot).
+Which type of deletion policy is supported depends on the type of the current resource.

-Depending on the type of resource, the resource block might include more resource specific metadata.
+Depending on the type of resource, the resource block might include more resource specific data.
 Basically all resource types that can be used in CFN templates can also be used in HOT templates, adapted to the YAML structure as outlined above.
 Below is an example of a simple compute resource definition with some fixed